Florida cities race to save rainbow crosswalks as the state's deadlines for removal loom

 FORT LAUDERDALE, Fla.
-(AP) — Fort Lauderdale city leaders will host an emergency meeting Wednesday to discuss how to respond to the state's order to remove rainbow-colored crosswalks and other street art throughout Florida, with deadlines to comply looming.
+(AP) — Fort Lauderdale city leaders will host an emergency meeting Wednesday to discuss how to respond to the state's order to remove rainbow-colored crosswalks and other street art throughout Florida or risk losing millions of dollars in funding.

-The Department of Transportation under Republican Gov. Ron DeSantis ordered communities to remove the crosswalks and other street art by early next month or risk millions of dollars in state funding.
+The Department of Transportation under Republican Gov. Ron DeSantis ordered communities to remove the crosswalks and other street art by early next month.
 Many of the painted crossings celebrate gay rights and LGBTQ+ pride, while others are tributes to Black people and the police.

-DeSantis' critics said it was just the latest attack by his administration, as well as the Republican-controlled Legislature, against LGBTQ visibility, including restrictions on gender-affirming care and Florida's so-called Don't Say Gay law, which prohibited classroom discussion about sexual orientation and gender identity in certain grades.
+Critics say it's the latest attack on the LGBTQ+ community by the DeSantis administration and Republican-controlled Legislature, including restrictions on gender-affirming care and Florida's so-called Don't Say Gay law, which banned classroom discussion about sexual orientation and gender identity in certain grades.

-In Tampa, a “Back the Blue” mural on the street outside police headquarters remained in place Wednesday, but is on a list for removal, city spokesman Joshua Cascio said in a statement.
-Plans call for it to be removed in the next couple of weeks.

 Miami Beach was given a Sept.
 4 deadline to remove its rainbow crosswalk on Ocean Drive — a time frame similar to those given to other Florida communities.